 Check the Piping for Damage

-There can be several tonnes of pressure per square inch created by force generated.
-If you have a suspicion that you may have a leaky hose, do not look for it.
+There can be several tons of pressure per square inch created by force.
+If you suspect that you may have a leaky hose, do not look for it.
 Instead, call for help.
 Considerable pressures escaping via a bit of hole are enough to shred the skin.

-Apply pressure to the place where you feel there may be a leak with a stiff piece of cardboard or a playing card while moving it carefully over it.
-Try to determine whether or not a leak exists; the cardboard will either rip through or get discoloured.
+Apply pressure to where you feel there may be a leak with a stiff piece of cardboard or a playing card while moving it carefully over it.
+Try to determine whether or not a leak exists; the cardboard will rip through or discolour.

 If you discover a leak, replace the hoses as soon as possible.
 You are not required to lose a finger as a result of procrastination.

 3. Make use of new hydraulic fluid.

 Check the water level in your hydraulic fluid reservoir on an annual basis.
 The milky grey colour noticed you in the hydraulic fluid.
 Water pollution in your hydraulic fluid can accumulate over time.